PennLINC/qsiprep/docs/preprocessing.rst

 subject head motion, but these methods have been shown to work well even in the presence of within-scan head movement.
 If the head position changes across scans is of a similar magnitude to that of within-scan head motion, it is likely fine to use the ``--combine-before-denoising`` option.
-To guage how much between-scan motion occurred, users can inspect the :ref:`qc_data` to see whether Framewise Displacement is large where a new series begins.
+To gauge how much between-scan motion occurred, users can inspect the :ref:`qc_data` to see whether Framewise Displacement is large where a new series begins.

-By default the scans in the same warped space are individually denoised before they are concatenated.
+By default, the scans in the same warped space are individually denoised before they are concatenated.
 When warped groups are concatenated an additional b=0 image intensity normalization is performed.